hyrsh/lilith/README.md

 If you start the app everything is organized in buttons that are "language agnostic".

-- the purpose of this app is to keep track of money, gas and distance so the biggest button is to set this entry every time you fill up
-- the lower middle button with the "information icon" is to see basic statistics about your entries
+- Main screen
+  -  Add entry (gas, spent money, distance)
+  - Add maintenance date
+  - See statistics
-- on the lower right you can change colors or go to settings
+  - Go to settings
+- Settings screen
-- the settings provide a license plate text field (since I wanted that displayed on my main screen) and a possibility to change your entered data (in case you messed up or else)
+  - Set license plate no. (I wanted it displayed on the main screen)
+  - See general entries for editing/deleting
+  - See maintenance entries for editing/deleting
+  - Change colors (_amber, blue, white, green, red_)
+  - Create a backup
+    - the backup file can only be created on Android (thanks Apple), due to the path_provider plugin
+    - the file gets saved to your internal data on: android/data/com.example.balthasar/files/lilith_backup_[timestamp].csv

 ## Feature TODOs

 - ~~backup of HiveDB~~ done but only for Android (iOS does not get the "getExternalStorageDirectory() from path_provider)
 - add charts for monthly statistics
-- add maintenance widgets (shout out to: Riccardo :D)
+- ~~add maintenance widgets~~ (shout out to: Riccardo :D)
 - optional: add some more languages that can be set in the settings menu

 ## Preview (red)